 Fair and responsible remuneration across the Company

 The delivery of Remgro’s strategy is dependent on the values, talent and skills of all employees across the Company.
 Therefore, Remgro views employees as critical assets.
-Remgro committed to the principle of rewarding all employees across the Company in a manner which is fair, equitable and responsible and strives to create an environment which is inclusive.
+Remgro is committed to the principle of rewarding all employees across the Company in a manner which is fair, equitable and responsible and strives to create an environment which is inclusive.
 This commitment is entrenched in the Remuneration Policy.

 Further ongoing actions taken in this regard include: